aptech/docs/docs/cc/mathematical-functions.rst

 :doc:`../combinated`               Writes combinations of :math:`n` things taken :math:`k` at a time to a GAUSS data set.
 :doc:`../conscore`                 Computes constrained score statistic and its probability.
 :doc:`../conv`                     Computes convolution of two vectors.
-:doc:`../corrm`                    Computes correlation matrix of a moment matrix.
-:doc:`../corrms`                   Computes sample correlation matrix of a moment matrix.
-:doc:`../corrvc`                   Computes correlation matrix from a variance- covariance matrix.
+:doc:`../corrmcorrvccorrx`         Computes an unbiased estimate of a correlation matrix from a moment matrix, variance-covariance matrix or general matrix.
-:doc:`../corrx`                    Computes correlation matrix.
-:doc:`../corrxs`                   Computes sample correlation matrix.
 :doc:`../crossprd`                 Computes cross product.
 :doc:`../design`                   Creates a design matrix of 0's and 1's.
 :doc:`../dstatmt`                  Computes descriptive statistics of a data set or matrix.